 Governors hold an important public office and their identities should be known to everybody within the Mary Exton community, and wider within the local community.
 We have provided details here of the current members of our governing body, their roles and responsibilities, and time in office.
 More information on individual Governors can be found here.

-The board of governors conducts all their business through Full Governing Board meetings.
+The Governing Board conducts all business through Full Governing Board meetings.
 All dates for Full Governing Board meetings are set for the academic year in advance.

-Our Governing Board consists of three parent governors, one staff governor, our two co-headteachers, three co-opted governors and a local authority governor.
+Our Governing Board consists of two parent governors, one staff governor, our two co-headteachers, three co-opted governors and a local authority governor.
+We are currently in the process of formalising the membership of an additional co-opted governor and an additional parent governor.
 To maximise our effectiveness we also have an associate member who does not hold any voting rights but brings additional experience to our board.

-Governors visit the school throughout the year attending assemblies; sitting on interview panels; assisting with various school trips and school projects.
-In addition, there is an annual Governor Day when Governors are invited to visit the school for a day to see first-hand how various strategies are being implemented, and to consider how these help our children with their learning.
-The day also provides an opportunity for Governors to meet our pupils, have lunch with the children and talk with them in a classroom setting.
+Governors visit the school throughout the year conducting link visits; sitting on interview panels; attending assemblies and special occasions, and assisting with various school trips and school projects.
+In addition, each year we have a 'governors in school' day, when governors spend the day in school.
+During the day, governors spend time with the senior leadership team and visit classrooms to see first-hand how various strategies are being implemented, and to consider how these help our children with their learning.
+The day also provides an opportunity for governors to have lunch with the children and talk with them in a classroom setting.

 The Mary Exton Governing Board is a committed group of unpaid volunteers.
-Alongside undertaking specialist tasks and responsibilities and regularly visiting the school, each Governor is expected to undertake regular training to ensure they continue to develop their skills.
-Each Governor attends a number of meetings, and strives to attend all the Full Governing Body meetings throughout the academic year.
-In the interest of transparency, our governance arrangements, declarations of interest and our latest record of attendance can be found here:
+Alongside undertaking specialist tasks and responsibilities and regularly visiting the school, each governor is expected to undertake regular training to ensure they continue to develop their skills.

 Deputy Headteacher (Associate Member)

-If you would like to speak to any of the Governors, please feel free to approach us at school events, or contact the school office.
-The school will ensure messages are passed on and the Governors will respond to you within five working days.
-If it is an urgent matter regarding safeguarding then the Chair of Governors can be contacted directly via email on Chairofgovernors@maryexton.herts.sch.uk.
+If you would like to speak to any of the governors, please feel free to approach us at school events, or contact the school office.
+The school will ensure messages are passed on and the governors will respond to you within five working days.
+If it is an urgent matter regarding safeguarding then the Co-Chairs can be contacted directly via email on Chairofgovernors@maryexton.herts.sch.uk.